NCBTMB-Approved Continuing Education Classes

 Massage of the Abdomen

-Learn how to perform a comprehensive, 30-45 minute protocol massage of the abdomen and anterior torso that combines myofascial, visceral, and Swedish techniques, to alleviate back pain, encourage effective bowel peristalsis, facilitate deep respiration, and release fascial restrictions.
+Learn how to perform a comprehensive, 30-45 minute protocol massage of the abdomen and anterior torso that combines myofascial, Swedish, and visceral techniques, to alleviate back pain, encourage effective bowel peristalsis, facilitate deep respiration, and release fascial restrictions.
 Massage of the abdomen can be a stand-alone treatment or integrated into a 90-minute protocol session, to create a dynamic, unique client experience.
-Instruction also includes a 5-minute protocol that can be incorporated into any traditional massage session.

-The Peripheral Protocol: Isolating and Treating Muscles of the Face, Hands, and Feet
+Peripheral Protocol II: Isolating and Treating Muscles of the Hands and Feet